kubespray/kpm/README.md

 ### Configuration

-kpm uses `kubectl` to communicate with the kubernetes cluster.
+KPM uses `kubectl` to communicate with the kubernetes cluster.
+Check if the cluster is accessible:
 ```bash
 $ kubectl version
 Client Version: version.Info{Major:"1", Minor:"1", GitVersion:"v1.1.4", GitCommit:"a5949fea3a91d6a50f40a5684e05879080a4c61d", GitTreeState:"clean"}